multiversx/mx-docs/docs/developers/transactions/tx-migration.md

 ## Replace the old proxies in calls

 You might have this kind of syntax in your contract.
-You can easily find it by searching in your oroject for `#[proxy]` or `.contract(`.
+You can easily find it by searching in your project for `#[proxy]` or `.contract(`.

 ```rust title="Variant A"
     #[proxy]